 Given this unique challenge faced by public sector leaders, CPS’s programs explicitly promote the view that public sector leadership carries with it unique moral obligations that are distinctive to a particular political/legal setting.

 It is important that leadership programs have the capacity to quickly adapt to the changing context of the organization.
 For example, if an organization suddenly finds itself facing a major challenge as a result of a natural catastrophe, a sudden economic reversal, an unexpected court mandate, or a political change in direction, the program needs to have the flexibility to incorporate these “surprises” into the design and delivery of the training.
 The Co-Production Leadership Model we have outlined facilitates this adaptability extremely well.
 Agency co-instructors can make suggested change in the design of the curriculum or last minute changes in each session to incorporate the latest “surprise of day” that may require organizational changes by the top leadership to accommodate the new contextual forces at play in the external environment.

 One technique we have found especially useful to accommodate this need for flexibility is a final “Capstone case” at the end of the program.
 This case is used both as an integrative group project to further hone the leadership principles learned in the program as well as an organizationally relevant problem-solving exercise that can add additional information to the decision-making process of senior managers.
-These cases are generated by the agency co-instructors who team-teach with our institute faculty.
+These cases are generated by the agency co-instructors who team-teach with our center faculty.

 This figure provides a pictorial representation of the Leadership Co-Production Model we have developed, with the specific content being shaped by the needs of our clients.
 It is still a “work in progress”, but through testing over time and in different cultural settings, we believe it captures some of the essential elements for successfully and quickly preparing the next generation of public service leaders to meet the daunting challenges of globalization and the expectations for ever-higher levels of performance.